Chart Color Schemes

 Infrastructure

-Orelia has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Orelia has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely to affect this region.
-Key projects are the Kwinana Education Precinct, Hammond West Private Estate (Vivente), Westport-Kwinana Container Port, and Cassia Estate Bertram.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three major projects likely to impact the region: Kwinana Education Precinct, Hammond West Private Estate (Vivente), Westport - Kwinana Container Port, and Cassia Estate Bertram.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.